wsibble/ifarith-compilerP5/discussion.md

 (Also pass in -m for Mac)

-Ir-virtual is a coding architecture used with compilers in software development.
 The purpose of ir-virtual making a pseudocode that can be easily translated to machine code.
 Ir-virtual has a more defined structure as opposed to x86 which leads to pros of using ir-virtual as a representation.
 Ir-virtual allows for easier adaptation to different hardwares, like x86 and ARM, as it does not need to change any source code.
 Debugging in ir-virtual is considerably  straightforward which makes for easier testing with the debugging.
 Ir-virtual defined structure comes with some cons.
 This is as ir-virtual has more strict instruction calls which can limit more advanced capabilities that other architectures have.
 Ir-virtual’s efficiency also depends on the compiler and its ability to convert to machine level.
 Overall, for  ir-virtual the pro’s and con’s are connected to each other as ir-virtual structure leads it to be easier to adapt but may limit its capabilities too.
-Source